 - The biggest benefit is that the author rarely faces rejection.
 Publishing his book is almost a sure-shot.

-- The process is quick, takes less than a month to 3 months depending on the services you take.
+- The process is quick, takes less than a month to maximum three months depending on the services you take.

-- You as an author are always in the loop, whether it is the pre-publishing process, distribution or sales.
+- You, the author, are always kept in the loop, whether it is pre-publishing, printing, distribution or sales of your book.
 It’s an open process for authors.